Shivanshu-1279/SkyCast/myAPP/README.md

  ### Deployment

-The Task Tracker App is deployed and accessible online.
-You can access it here [Node.js](https://nodejs.org/)
+The Weather Forecast App is deployed and accessible online.
+You can access it here [Deployed Link](https://skycastjs.netlify.app/)
 ## Getting Started

 ### Prerequisites